-Below is a a true account taken from the HSE website.
+Below is a true account taken from the HSE website.

 Hand Arm Vibration Syndrome (HAVS) prosecution at a motor company

 An employee of a motor company suffered a Hand Arm Vibration injury (HAVS) having used a range of vibrating tools over a 17 year period.
-The individual was diagnosed with early stage vibration white finger (VWF) approximately 4 years earlier and despite medical warnings, his bodyshop workload increased along with his usage of vibrating machines and as a consequence his condition deteriorated.
+The individual was diagnosed with an early stage vibration white finger (VWF) approximately 4 years earlier and despite medical warnings, his body shop workload increased along with his usage of vibrating machines and as a consequence, his condition deteriorated.
 Within two years he was diagnosed as having HAVS Stage 3 in both hands and Carpal Tunnel Syndrome (CTS) in both wrists.

 Two Improvement Notices had been issued to the company in 2004, neither of which had been contested.
 A short while before the investigation process commenced the body shop closed.
 Subsequent tests from the tools used by the employee revealed that the employee’s daily usage had been around double (and often higher) the recommended exposure level set by the HSE.